FlorentLM/pytinybvh/README.md

 ├── tests.py                # Demo and tests script
 ├── visualise.py            # View the BVH with the geometry in 3D
 ├── LICENSE                 # MIT License
-├── dragon.ply              # Stanford dragon as a.ply file
 ├── NOTICE.md
 └── README.md
 ```